4 tips for discussing whether your expected salary is negotiable

 The question “What are your salary expectations” is not just about proper preparation, but equally about swift action and thought.
 If you go too high, you can take yourself out of the running.
 If you go too low, you may end up with a less-than-appealing offer.

-By preparing for this question ahead of time and knowing a figure before you enter the job interview phase, you just might land the job of your dreams, with a salary to match.
+By preparing for this question ahead of time and knowing a figure before you enter the job interview phase, you just might land the job of your dreams in Hong Kong, with a salary to match.